BiocPy/developer_guide/README.md

 # Developer Guide

-So you contribute or add a new package to [BiocPy](https://github.com/biocpy)?
-We'll use this repository to document our development process to maintain consistency across projects.
+So you want to contribute or add a new package to [BiocPy](https://github.com/biocpy)?
+We'll use this repository to document our development setup, to maintain consistency across projects.

-We should be consistent within the package for documentation and code style, and consistent across packages for testing and publishing.
+Following the zen of Python, we should be consistent within the package wrt documentation and code style, and consistent across packages for testing and publishing.

-- Following Google style guide - https://google.github.io/styleguide/pyguide.html
+- Follow Google style guide - https://google.github.io/styleguide/pyguide.html
 - For naming conventions, checkout https://google.github.io/styleguide/pyguide.html#3164-guidelines-derived-from-guidos-recommendations

 ## Setup